uruha8Rushia/uruha8Rushia/README.md

 ## Hi there 👋

 - 🌱 I'm here to learn, build, and innovate
-- ⚡ Fun fact: My profile is my oshi Uruha Rushia, the graduated Hololive 3rd Gen
+- ⚡ Fun fact: My profile is my oshi Uruha Rushia, the graduated Hololive 3rd Gen member

 <!--